devonorourke/tidybug/docs/sequence_filtering.md

 mv vsearch.arthseqs-filtd.qza vsearch.arthseqs.qza
 ```

 The `*.arthtable.qza` files produced represent our "basic" host-filtered datasets, one per filtering program (Dada2, Deblur, or Vsearch).
 These artifacts serve as the input for potentially additional sample and sequence variant-based filtering described next.
-Files were uploaded to the Github repo (/tidybug/data/qiime/tables).
+Each of these are available at this Github repo [here](https://github.com/devonorourke/tidybug/tree/master/data/qiime).

 ## Filtering datasets
 The "standard" and "extra" tables are created from the `*arthseqs.qza` and `*arthtable.qza` objects (from dada2, deblur, and vsearch-filtered inputs).
-We opted to use a combination of QIIME-supported functions as well as a custom R script `sequence_filtering.R` to generate the "standard" and "extra" datasets because of the need for generating the figures used in this manuscript and to allow for additional flexibility in statistical tests not supported with QIIME2 version 2018.11 (note that additional packages like the Adonis plugin for PERMANOVA testing of group differences were added to QIIME2 v.2019.1, for example).
+We opted to use a combination of QIIME-supported functions as well as a custom R script [sequence_filtering.R](https://github.com/devonorourke/tidybug/blob/master/scripts/R_scripts/1_sequence_filtering.R) to generate the "standard" and "extra" datasets because of the need for generating the figures used in this manuscript and to allow for additional flexibility in statistical tests not supported with QIIME2 version 2018.11 (note that additional packages like the Adonis plugin for PERMANOVA testing of group differences were added to QIIME2 v.2019.1, for example).
 We provide context for how the "standard" and "extra" filters are designed below, and have commented within the R script for additional clarification.

 ### Standard filtering approach
 The "standard" filter will apply two criteria for inclusion: (1) samples must have at least 5000 sequence reads (from the `*arthtable.qza` artifact), and (2) keeps only those sequence variants observed in at least 2 samples across the entire dataset.
 The rationale behind dropping low-abundance samples is that sequence errors are more likely in samples with low abundances of reads.
 We perform the read-minimum filtering on samples first, then apply the sequence variant-minimum filter.
 As a result, a sample following a the "standard" filter may have less than 5000 reads if one of the OTUs happened to be dropped from that sample.
-This dataset was created by importing the `*arthtable.qza` file for each pipeline (dada2, deblur, or vsearch) into an R environment and applying the `sequence_filtering.R` script.
+This dataset was created by importing the `*arthtable.qza` file for each pipeline (dada2, deblur, or vsearch) into an R environment and applying the [sequence_filtering.R](https://github.com/devonorourke/tidybug/blob/master/scripts/R_scripts/1_sequence_filtering.R) script.

 ### Extra filtering approach
 The "extra" filter uses the same filtering criteria as the "standard" filter, but further requires that a fixed-count subtraction is applied to all reads per sequence variant per sample.
 This value is determined by first identifying which ASVs in a given mock sample are unexpected: those samples that have less than 97% identity to our known mock sequences.
 Once we have a list of the unexpected, or "miss" sequences, we identify the sequence variant among those "miss" variatns with the highest read count.
 That maximum value serves as the integer with which all sequence variants are reduced by.

-A reference QIIME artifact consisting of the known (expected) mock sequences was generated from the fasta file of known community members and sequences (`CFMR_insect_mock4.fasta`) and uploaded into QIIME format:
+A reference QIIME artifact consisting of the known (expected) mock sequences was generated from the fasta file of known community members and sequences (see: [CFMR_insect_mock4.fasta](https://github.com/devonorourke/tidybug/blob/master/data/mock_community/CFMR_insect_mock4.fasta)) and uploaded into QIIME format:

 ```
 qiime tools import \